Birmingham Pastors is a volunteer street care team based in and around the city centre offering pastoral care to those in need. The main focus is:

 The 'Outreach' Pastors operate daytime patrols of two or more people around the city centre.
-Connected by radios to Central City CCTV we work alongside police, retail security staff, street wardens and the Ambulance Service engaging rough sleeping, poverty and vulnerability.
+Connected by radios to Police Camera CCTV we work alongside police, retail security staff, street wardens and the Ambulance Service engaging rough sleeping, poverty and vulnerability.
 This makes for a safer city with a coordinated caring approach.

 Who is supporting us?